bsdeducation/bsd-overlay/tutorials/development.md

 In order to publish to BSD Online, you'll need the [AWS command line tools](https://docs.aws.amazon.com/cli/latest/userguide/installing.html).
 Once installed, run `aws configure` and enter the user id and secret access key.
 Ask Neil or Ding.

 After that, you can easily publish this module to BSD Online with `yarn publish`.
 You will be asked to enter a new version number.
-Once the publishing process is complete, the new version and the docs will be available within BSD Online's resources, [for example](https://app.bsd.education/resources/modules/bsd-overlay/0.1.1/docs/index.html).
+Once the publishing process is complete, the new version and the docs will be available within BSD Online's resources, for example [here](https://app.bsd.education/resources/modules/bsd-overlay/0.1.1/docs/index.html).